pratham1-s/BreastCancerPrediction/README.md

 # BreastCancerPrediction
 This project gives a brief insight into using a classification model to predict the presence of malignant or benign tumours

-Algorithm to be used- Logistic Regression
+Algorithm to be used- Logistic Regression with accuracy= 96.70% and standard deviation= 2.43%

 Data used from - https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+%28Original%29